morrownr/USB-WiFi/README.md

 Note: Adapters made by two companies need to be highlighted.
 Every single USB adapter that Panda makes is supported by Linux in-kernel drivers.
 The quality and reliability of most [Panda](http://www.pandawireless.com/) and almost all [Alfa](https://www.alfa.com.tw/) adapters is good... really good.
 Not all Alfa adapters use in-kernel drivers.
 The Alfa adapters that do use in-kernel drivers are listed below.
 Products by both companies are widely available.

-WPA-3 SAE support: I completed testing of selected adapters today (2120-04-27).
-I tested adapters ranging from N150 to AC1200.
+WPA-3 SAE support: 2120-09-15 - My testing over the last few months has shown very positive results for WPA3 as far as in-kernel drivers are concerned.
+I have tested adapters ranging from N150 to AC1300.
 It appears that all of the adapters listed here that use Mediatek/Ralink and Atheros chipsets and in-kernel drivers are working well regarding WPA-3.
 Keep in mind that your Linux distro must support WPA-3 for WPA-3 to work.
 Based on upstream work and work on core distros, I expect that we will see WPA3 working well on the newest releases of almost all popular Linux distros by mid-2022.
+Many distros already work well.

 USB extention cables with cradles can be very useful with USB WiFi adapters as they will allow you to position the adapter for best performance.
 Cables for USB2 and USB3 are available.
 The following cables are shown as  examples: